Squish for Java BDD Tutorials

 "Inserting Verification Point"

-Finally, for the step Then addressbook should have zero entries verify that the table containing the address entries is empty.
-To record this verification, click Verify on the Squish control bar, select Properties.
-In the Application Objects view, navigate or use the Object Picker ( ) to select (not check) the TableView containing the address book entries (in our case this table is empty).
+Finally, for the step addressbook should have zero entries verify that the table containing the address entries is empty.
+To record this verification, click on Verify () while recording, and select Properties.
+In the Application Objects view, use the Object Picker () to select (not check) the table object.
+After that, you may need to navigate in the tree to one of its children to locate the appropriate Table-typed object (as opposed to one of its containers).
+Check yourself that the rowCount property is 0 from the Properties view and click Save and Insert Verifications.
+Finally, click on the last Finish Recording Step() button in the Control Bar.

 @Given("addressbook application is running")